irush-cs/slurm-scripts/slurm-resource-monitor.md

 /sys/fs/cgroup/memory/slurm/uid_<uid>/job-<jobid>/memory.max_usage_in_bytes
 ```

-A notification will be sent if the unused memory is more than
+A notification will be sent if the unused memory percentage is more than
+`AllowedUnusedMemoryPercent` and the total unused memory is more than
-`AllowedUnusedMemoryPercent`.
-A usage graph will be created if
+`MaxIgnoreUnusedMemory`.
+A usage graph will be created if `NotifyMemoryGraph`
-`NotifyMemoryGraph` is true.
+is true.

 ### Timelimit